theGOvet/thepeteyeguide/pages/products.md

 ---
+layout: page
-title: Recommended Products
+title: Products
-layout: default
+permalink: /products/
 ---

-Links to products we trust for pet eye care.
+# Recommended Products

+These links may include affiliate referrals that support this site.